lliendo/Radar/docs/server-configuration.rst

       The only requirement is that you are not allowed to mix for example contacts or contact groups with other components such as checks or check groups.
 Every directory is designed to contain specific elements.
       These set of directories are platform dependant.
-You can read each platform default values from here.

     Let's now take a look at a minimum configuration.
 Every platform has a default configuration and the options that are different from one another are the ones that are platform dependant.

     .. code-block:: yaml